 If your opponent fails to understand the above rule, you should take full advantage of it.
 A watchful eye on your opponent’s picks from the discard section can give you a fair idea about their possible sets or runs.
 Avoid dumping cards from a similar suit or near in sequence to that.

-Knock Early When Possible
+Knock Early Whenever Possible

 Don’t Make Weak Knocks Late in the Game

 Apart from all the rules and strategies, it is very important for every player to focus on the cards they have in the hand instead of worrying about the opponent’s cards too much.
-A player should start taking notes of all the possible melds as soon as a Gin Rummy game begins.
-Prepare a mental list of possible melds you can make with your existing cards.
+A player should start taking notes of all the possible melds as soon as a Gin card game begins.
+Prepare a mental list of possible melds you can form with your existing cards.
 Also, keep a count of the possibility of your desired cards being in the closed deck.